 assets into the marriage.
 If you are considering separation and divorce

-or are currently separated and need a skilled
+or are currently separated and

-attorney to guide you through asset division and other issues, turn to the skilled
+need a skilled Fairfax family law attorney to guide you through asset division and other issues, turn to the skilled

-Fairfax property division lawyers at
+Fairfax property division lawyer at

 Our Fairfax asset division attorneys can assist with: